988 Suicide and Crisis Lifeline

 What is a mental health, substance use or suicide crisis?

-A mental health or suicidal crisis is any situation in which a person’s behavior puts them at risk of hurting themselves or others and/or prevents them from being able to function well in the community.
+A mental health, substance use or suicidal crisis is any situation in which a person’s symptoms, actions, feelings or behaviors puts them at risk of harming themselves or others and/or prevents them from being able to care for themselves or function in theier community.
+Some people worry they don’t meet the criteria for “crisis,” but there is no level of distress you have to be in to reach out.
+When you need help, contact 988.

-Can I only call or text 988 if I am experiencing a life-threatening crisis?
+Can I only contact 988 if I am experiencing a life-threatening crisis?

-No, you can call or text 988 for yourself or a loved one if you are in any type of emotional distress.
+No, you can contact 988 for yourself or someone around you for any type of distress.
+When in doubt, contact 988.

-However, if you are not in a crisis, there are other services that may meet your current needs better, including a peer-support Warmline for emotional support or the NAMI HelpLine (1-800-950-NAMI or helpline@nami.org) for information, resources and support.
+If you don’t feel you need to reach out to 988, there are other services that may meet your current needs better, including a peer-support Warmline for emotional support or the NAMI HelpLine (1-800-950-NAMI, text “Helpline” to 62640 or helpline@nami.org) for information, resources and support.

 How can I reach 988?
 Only by phone?

-What happens when I call 988?
-What information will I receive, or does the Lifeline only offer immediate crisis support?
+What happens when I contact 988?
+What information or help will I receive?

-The goal of the 988 Lifeline is to provide free, confidential, immediate crisis intervention and support.
-When you call or text or chat 988:
+The goal of the 988 Lifeline is to provide free, confidential, immediate crisis intervention and emotional support.
+When you call 988:

-2) If you don’t select either option, a trained crisis counselor will answer.
+3. If you don’t select any of the options above, a trained crisis counselor will answer.

-In some communities, the crisis line may be able to connect you to additional services or follow up with you to ensure you’ve connected with care (note: not all communities have this capacity).
+In some communities, the crisis line may be able to connect you to additional services or follow up with you to ensure you’ve connected with care (note: not all communities have this capacity, and sharing your information is optional).

-Can I only call 988 for myself, or can I call for someone else I know or see in crisis?
+Can I only contact 988 for myself, or can I reach out for someone else I know in crisis?

-You can call or text 988 if you are concerned about someone else in distress who may need crisis support.
+You can call, text or chat 988 if you are concerned about someone else who may need crisis support.
+The crisis counselor will work with you to identify next steps to support that individual.

 What languages are offered through 988?

-Are there services available for a person who is hearing impaired?
+Are there services available for a person who is Deaf or hard of hearing?

+Yes, there are several options.
 In addition to text and chat services, teletype (TTY) is also available.
 TTY users can use their preferred relay service or dial 711 then 988.
+988 also offers video phone service to better serve Deaf and hard of hearing individuals seeking help through 988.

-As the workforce for the Lifeline network is being expanded, there are ongoing efforts to improve cultural competency training for Lifeline crisis counselors.
-However, as of now, not every counselor may have had this training.
+As the workforce for the 988 Lifeline network expands, there are ongoing efforts to improve training for 988 crisis counselors on diverse cultural needs and cultural humility.
+At present, not every counselor may have had this training but will provide support to the best of their ability.

 Are there youth-specific supports available?

-Note that some states have youth crisis response teams in place, and there is a growing movement to provide more youth-focused crisis services across the country.
+Some states have youth crisis services in place, and there is a growing movement to provide more youth-focused crisis services across the country.

-Will I be charged a 988 fee for calling the number?
+Will I be charged a fee for contacting 988?

 No. The support and services received from 988 crisis counselors is provided free of charge.
 However, standard messaging and data rates may apply to those who text 988 from their mobile phone.